sharof17/kickstarter-analysis/README.md

 ## Analysis and Challenges

-_Before getting to the analysis, let’s see what formulas were implemented to the dataset, Kickstarter_Challenge.xle and major changes were made._
+_Before getting to the analysis, let’s see what formulas were implemented to the dataset, [Kickstarter_Challenge.xlsx](Kickstarter_Challenge.xlsx) and major changes were made._

 _-	Two columns (“Parent Category” and Subcategory”) were created, and the value was retrieved from column “Category and Subcategory”  were created,_